 How to make gluten-free chocolate chip cookies

-Pro Tip: Chilling the dough for 30 minutes before baking will help keep the cookies from spreading.
-Also, placing the dough on chilled, clean pans to prevent pre-mature spread of the cookies.
+Pro Tip: Chilling the dough for an hour before baking will help keep the cookies from spreading.
+Also, place the dough on chilled, clean pans to prevent pre-mature spread of the cookies.

 Tips for making the best gf cookies